 I tend to steer away from focusing on just one nutrient and like to look at the ‘whole picture’.
 It is a fact that no one nutrient provides all that we need; it takes a variety of foods to live long and healthy.
 However, it is also true that being deficient in specific nutrients can affect so many parts of your body and life, that an awareness of how powerful each nutrient is, must surely be helpful.

 Then, listening to the hilarious and clever Jasen Wrobel talk about his new book ‘Eaternity’ made me think about this fantastic nutrient*.
-I am forever singing the praises of this mineral, posting on Facebook, telling clients and friends and even sharing with Kris Carr (author of your crazy sexy life) in London last month!
+I am forever singing the praises of this mineral, and even sharing with Kris Carr (author of your crazy sexy life) in London last month!

 Magnesium is essential and it is also a mineral that so many of us are not getting enough of.
 Take a look at the assessment list below to find out if you could be low in magnesium.
 Also, please remember that deficiencies are not long term, consuming a variety of foods and avoiding sticking to the same food types will allow you to get a good range of nutrients.

 The reason why this mineral is so marvellous is because it is required for making bones, protein, fatty acid and new cells and so important for vitality; it activates B vitamins and actually has a role in forming ATP (the energy our body is running on).
 This is only the beginning; and so we already know that strong bones, teeth, and energy levels are counting on good magnesium levels.